SkyCryptWebsite/SkyCrypt/public/resources/fonts/icomoon/README.md

 Then import the icomoon font in the app and add a new character by dropping an svg in the selection.
 At this point go to "Generate Font" and make sure to associate your newly imported icon to the correct character.

-If you want you can resize the icon; for dungeon stars and dungeon master stars I scaled down 10 times the icons (by using IcoMoon GUI, clicking 10 times the "scale down" button) and then aligned the svg bottom left.
-For skill icons I kept their original size and centered them middle center.
+If you want you can resize the icon:

+- for dungeon stars and dungeon master stars I scaled down 10 times the icons (by using IcoMoon GUI, clicking 10 times the "scale down" button) and then aligned the svg bottom center
+- for skill icons I kept their original size and centered them middle center.

 Download the generated SVG font, replace the files in the `/public/resources/fonts/icomoon/` directory: